Some quick thoughts coming off the heels of the trading deadline, a great comeback win and Big Papi proving that the third time truly can be a charm:

 (I'm sorry but you deserve that Tone.
 What were you hoping

-when you gave your dog Funky Cold Medina?
+would happen when you gave your dog Funky Cold Medina?
 Again

 ...it's your dog!)